 Canoeing in Banff will never be out of style.
 And it’s always more fun than you think it will be.
 You can rent equipment from the Banff Canoe Club.

-The Grizzly House is considered a classic too many.
-And rightfully so – the chocolate fondue is one of the best you’ll find.
+The Grizzly House is considered a classic to many, and rightfully so — the fondue is among the best you’ll find with chocolate, cheese or oil varieties.

-Taking the Banff gondola up Sulfur Mountain is another classic activity.
+Taking the Banff Gondola up Sulfur Mountain is another classic activity.
 The ride is almost as pretty as the views up top.
+The summit features a one-km interpretive walk to give you even more panoramic views.

 Go on a lantern tour at Cave and Basin National Historic Site

-Cave and Basin is how national parks in Canada got their start.
-Walk through the tunnels to the cave with only a lantern as your light while learning about the history of Cave and Basin.
+Cave and Basin is the reason Banff became Canada’s first National Park.
+On Saturday nights, walk through the tunnels to the cave with only a lantern as your light while learning about the history of Cave and Basin.

-You’ve probably walked by Lux Cinema many times.
-Next time, pop in for an afternoon movie and snacks.
+You’ve probably walked by Lux Cinema on Wolf Street many times.
+Next time, pop into this classic movie theatre for an afternoon movie and snacks.

 Try indoor climbing at the Banff Centre for Arts and Creativity

+Rock climbing outdoors is tough, so try it indoors first.
 Both experienced and new climbers can take advantage of Banff’s only indoor climbing facility.
-You can cool off in the pool, which has clear views of Sulfur Mountain, afterward.
+Afterwards, you can cool off in the pool, which has clear views of Sulfur Mountain.

 Ride a horse to Sundance Lodge